yarkoslav/skyscrapers/README.md

-# tasks from first lab of second semester
+# This repo has a solution of skyscrapers game